 Our Fellows come from diverse backgrounds and disciplines, but they share much in common: they are dynamic practitioners, capable leaders, of extraordinary character, and committed to using their energy and talents to make a positive difference in the world.

-The mission of Yale World Fellows is to cultivate and empower a network of globally engaged leaders committed to making the world a better place.
+The mission of the Greenberg World Fellows Program is to cultivate and empower a network of globally engaged leaders committed to making the world a better place.

 - LEADERSHIP: To strengthen the knowledge and skills essential for global leadership.